Picking NPA constraints from a randomly sampled quantum moment matrix: Semi-definite programming

 \section{Semi-definite programming}

-One of the breakthrough moments in the development of modern methods of numerical optimization was the formulation and development of the so-called linear programming (LP).
-LP is an optimization method in which a certain number of variables are considered, on which certain conditions are imposed in the form of a system of linear equations, and for which the quantity that one wants to optimize, called objective function, is determined by the given conditions.
-In linear programming, the objective function is linear.
-The first formulation of this technique was given in 1939 by Leonid Kantorovich.
+One of the breakthrough moments in the development of modern methods of numerical optimization was the formulation and development of linear programming (LP).
+LP is an optimization method in which a number of variables are considered, subject to linear constraints, and the quantity to be optimized, called the objective function, is linear in these variables.
+The first formulation of this technique was given in 1939 by Leonid Kantorovich~\cite{kantorovich1940method}.

-The first numerical method to solve these optimization problems, the so-called simplex method, was given in 1947 by George B. Dantzig.
-Soon after, Dantzig and John von Neumann developed the foundations of the theory of duality, pointing out that for any linear program one can construct a second, so-called dual, having a form in which the individual elements of the initial problem, called primal, play completely different roles, and which nevertheless has the same solution value.
-Linear programming reached its mature form in 1984 after Narendra Karmarkar invented the interior point method~\cite{Karmarkar}, allowing the efficient solving of this kind of problem.
+The first numerical method to solve such optimization problems, the so-called simplex method, was given in 1947 by George B. Dantzig~\cite{dantzig1951maximization}.
+Soon after, Dantzig and John von Neumann developed the foundations of the theory of duality~\cite{10.2307/2296111}, pointing out that for any LP one can construct a second problem, the so-called dual, in which the elements of the initial problem (called primal) play different roles, while both problems share the same optimal value.
+LP reached a mature form in 1984 after Narendra Karmarkar introduced the interior point method~\cite{Karmarkar}, allowing efficient solution of such problems.

-Semi-definite programming (SDP) is a certain optimization technique that is a direct generalization of linear programming.
+Semi-definite programming (SDP) is an optimization technique that generalizes LP.
 The primal problem has the form: